Rebooting Your Router & Internet Modem

 - Xbox: TCP: 1119, 3074, 3724, 6113 / UDP: 88, 500, 3074, 3478-3479, 3544, 4500, 5060, 5062, 6250, 12000-64000

-Picking an alternate DNS server from the default can drastically improve your Ping while you play Overwatch 2.
-A more preferred DNS server address can enhance your Ping, especially if you have a weak internet connection.
-Follow this guide to learn how you can do it:
+Picking an alternative DNS server can improve your network lag high ping while you play Overwatch 2.
+A more preferred DNS server address can enhance your Ping, especially if you suffer from a weak internet connection.
+This method will differ if you are using some kind of VPN service.
+Here's how you can do it:

 - Go to the Windows search bar, search for the Control Panel, and press Enter.

 - Click on Network and Internet, and then on Network and Sharing Center.

 - Go to the upper-right corner and click on Change adapter settings.